 lowres.
 If you do not do this, your Dynmap can take up a LOT of storage, which will make your server not able to run properly.
 To set your Dynmap to

 deftemplatesuffix: lowres.
 Your Dynmap will now be using lowres to save on disk usage.

 Step 8: Next, you will need an additional port to run the Dynmap webserver on.
-In this article you can see how to request an additional port for your server to use.
+In this article, you can see how to allocate an additional port for your server to use.
 For this example, we will be using port

-Step 9: When you have received your additional port, navigate to line
+Step 9: When you have received your additional port, navigate to the line

 318 of the